-Budget transparency is critical for today's school transportation fleets.
-With expenses continuing to mount, adminstrators need to carefully monitor fuel assets.
-Squandering money through unaccounted fuel losses and costly reconciliation procedures will deplete capital resources.
+Manual SIR is a dubious process that leads to unnecessary costs for government, commercial, bulk, fleet and retail fuel sites of every size and configuration.
 By instantly reconciling dispensing and tank gauging data to provide accurate, real-time inventory calculations, OPW's Phoenix Fuel Management Software can eliminate many expenses associated with the cumbersome manual reconciliation process, helping to quickly identify the source of fuel losses and reducing management overhead.

-As gas prices have demonstrated a measure of stability recently, today's school fleets are looking to make equipment investments that may have been delayed since fuel prices began consuming their operating budgets in 2008.
-As a one-time capital purchase, fuel management software represents a strategic acquisition for school fleets.
-By adopting a technology-driven reconciliation solution, school bus fleets will position themselves to weather future economic challenges with greater ease and prime their fleet to generate incremental savings for years to come.
+Fueling operations that adopt a technology-driven reconciliation solution will position themselves to weather future economic challenges with greater ease and prime their site to generate incremental savings for years to come.